abbreviatedman/spellbound/data/quotes.md

 377
 00:18:00,054 --> 00:18:02,866
 Look, you ditched us
-in Fillory, so it's not...
+in Fillory, so it's not…

 378
 00:18:02,870 --> 00:18:05,138